damianwgriggs/Quantum-Notary-/README.md

 This project is opensource and free for people to build off of and use.
+I just ask for credit for the base 1.0 invention and proper citations.
+That is all.
 # Quantum Notary: A Time Bridge for Web3 Oracles

 ### An "Async Adapter" for Quantum-to-Blockchain Communication